Cragly/AireLogic-PANDA/README.md

 I believe by delivering the 'hard requirements' and building a strong robust foundation, it will be much simpler and quicker to add the additional pieces of functionality in future sprints.

-Missed appointments (if time permitted) would be included in the API as I see it as a key piece of business logic.
-This could be implemented in several ways, either a server scheduled task or probably my preferred solution of a non-blocking background task running independently of the application thread.
+Missed appointments (if time permitted) would have been included in the API, as I see it as a key piece of business logic.
+This could be implemented in several ways, either as a server scheduled task or probably my preferred solution, a non-blocking background task, running independently of the application thread.

-There is a host of other functionality that I haven't included due to the time constraints, such as API versioning, searching, pagination and maybe even making the API 100% RESTful with the inclusion of Hypermedia which may benefit the front end team.
+There is a host of other functionality that I haven't included due to time constraints, such as API versioning, searching, pagination and maybe even making the API 100% RESTful, with the inclusion of Hypermedia, which may benefit the front end team.

 ## Testing

-I have only created a single test class to demonstrate how I go about testing an application and writing my tests.
-In it I am just testing the happy and sad paths of the patient validator using the Arrange, Act Assert pattern.
-More comprehensive testing would involve testing the controllers, services using Moq to create Mocks and Stubs etc.
+I have only created a single test class to demonstrate how I go about testing an application and writing unit tests.
+I am just testing the happy and sad paths of the patient validator using the Arrange, Act, Assert pattern.
+More comprehensive testing would involve testing the controllers and services using Moq to create Mocks and Stubs etc.